 - Rapid 235 is an all-day, limited-stop service (15-minute frequency in peak hours and 30 minute frequency off-peak) that runs between the Escondido Transit Center and Downtown San Diego via I-15.
 View schedules.

 - Rapid 237 is a weekday, extended peak hour service that runs between the Rancho Bernardo Transit Station and UC San Diego via I-15 and Mira Mesa Boulevard.
 Every other trip terminates at Miramar College Transit Station.
 View schedules.

 - Rapid Express 280 and 290 operate along the I-15 corridor during weekday peak hour periods, making frequent trips south in the morning and north in the late afternoons and evenings.
 Rapid Express 280 operates between the Escondido Transit Center and Downtown San Diego with one stop at the Del Lago Transit Station.
 Rapid Express 290 operates between the Rancho Bernardo Transit Station and Downtown San Diego with one stop at the Sabre Springs/Peñasquitos Transit Station.
 View schedules.

-South Bay Rapid will launch between Otay Mesa and Downtown San Diego (via I-805) in 2018.
+South Bay Rapid will begin a limited service route in September 2018 between the East Palomar Station at Interstate 805 (I-805) in Chula Vista and Downtown San Diego.
+In early 2019, South Bay Rapid service will expand to full service between the Otay Mesa Transit Center and Downtown San Diego.
 This addition to San Diego County’s Rapid transit system will provide a frequent and reliable transportation alternative for South County travelers.
-When completed, South Bay Rapid will span a 21-mile route, connecting residents to employment and activity centers in Downtown San Diego and the South Bay.
+When completed, South Bay Rapid will span a 26-mile route, connecting residents to employment and activity centers in Downtown San Diego and the South Bay.